Why do we need change?

-Transport is the only sector that hasn’t cut its emissions since 1990.
-One quarter of global emissions come from transport, and 75% of those are from road transport.
+Transport is the only sector that hasn’t been able to cut emissions since 1990.
+At the moment, 1/4 of global emissions come from transport, and 75% of those emissions are from road transport.

-Transport emissions grow faster than any other sectors: if nothing changes, a whopping 40 % of global CO2 emissions will come from transport by 2030.
+Transport emissions grow faster than any other emissions: if nothing changes, a whopping 40 % of global CO2 emissions will come from traffic by 2030.

-Households currently use 20% of their budget on transport, most of it on cars – even though the car sits unused 96% of the time.
-And what’s worse, when the car is in use, it often has only 1 person inside.
+Households currently use 20% of their budget on transportation, most of it on cars – even though the car sits unused 96% of the time.
+And what’s worse, when the car is in use, it’s often used by only one person at a time.

-Luckily, 38 % of car owners say they’d replace their car if they could*.
-Although owning a car is no longer a status symbol, for many it’s still a necessity.
-We aim to provide a better alternative to these people.
+Luckily, there’s a growing intent for people to give up their cars: 38 % say they’d gladly live without a private car, if they could.
+But although owning a car is no longer a status symbol, for many it’s still a necessity.
+And for this we aim to provide a better alternative.

 Our goal is to replace 1 million private cars with Whim subscriptions by 2030.
-We believe people and societies need mobility, as it brings so much good to our lives.
-But we also believe there has to be a more sustainable alternative to the current main choice of personal transport, – the private car -, that delivers at least an equal sense of freedom.
+We believe that people’s need for mobility only increases in the future.
+But we also believe there is a more sustainable alternative to private motoring that delivers at least an equally hassle-free way to more around.

 Avoid, reduce, compensate

-At MaaS global we believe that even the smallest change in reducing carbon footprint is important.
-Across all our operations and our Whim app we aim to constantly improve to reduce and avoid CO2 emissions.
+We believe that even the smallest change in reducing carbon footprint is important.
+All our actions and our Whim app are geared to reduce and avoid adding to CO2 emissions.

 But in order to succeed, we need your help!
-We have created a global sustainability initiative to challenge similar commitments from the MaaS industry, as well as from people, to find better alternatives to private car ownership.
-To join in our initiative click here.
+We have created a global sustainable development pledge to get commitment from the MaaS industry, as well as from people, to search for better alternatives to private cars.

-Sustainability is more than just reducing your CO2 footprint.
-We are committed to promoting the following United Nations sustainable development goals.
+To us, sustainable development means so much more than reducing your carbon footprint.
+We are committed to furthering the following UN sustainable development objectives.

 Sustainable cities and communities

-Private cars are one of the biggest sources of CO2 emissions and also the main source of bad air quality and serious road accidents.
-However, to many, cars are the only accessible means to mobility.
+Private cars are one of the biggest sources of CO2 emissions.
+They are also the main culprit in bad air quality and in dangerous traffic accidents.
+However, to many, cars are currently the only viable means to move around.

 We need urgent action and concrete commitment to tackle climate change.
-That’s why we’re committed to replacing 1 million cars by 2030.
+That’s why we’re committed to replacing 1 million cars with Whim journeys by 2030.

 There are currently over 250 million cars on the roads of Europe alone.
-To get the whole MaaS community involved, we are starting a global sustainability initiative to get more commitments to reduce the number of private cars in cities.
-We are also asking citizens to pledge their willingness to find more sustainable alternatives to private cars.
-By doing this, we aim to have a positive and open discussion that’s based on choice, not on restrictions.
+In order to get the whole MaaS community committed to reducing the number of cars, we have created a global sustainable development initiative.
+We are also asking citizens for their commitment to find more sustainable alternatives.
+We aim to start a positive and open discussion around mobility that’s based on choice, not on restrictions.

-We believe openness, innovation and cooperation are keys to a sustainable future.
-We believe that an open MaaS ecosystem is the only way for a thriving, innovative and sustainable future where people get to choose a more sustainable way to move around.
+We believe openess, innovation and cooperation are the keys to a sustainable future.
+The open ecosystem of mobility services is the only way to a sustainable future, where people can choose a better way to more around.